 - Tomorrow Sleep has a more memory foam feel, while Sapira has more bounce and response

-- Sapira has better edge support overall
+- Sapira has better edge support overall because of its special steel coils.

 Tomorrow Sleep Construction